Dri99/CVA6-RT/Readme.md

 ```bash
 make all XLEN=64 bmarks=soc_context_test
 ```
+Note: The makefile is defined to use riscv-none-elf-gcc, like explained in the gcc section.
+If you manage to install your gcc version, nothing stops you from setting your own.
+The xpack version has proved to work.

 Indeed, soc_context_test, helloworld, and helloworld_printf are the only ones I tested.

 If you encounter the infamous error ```relocation truncated to fit: R_RISCV_HI20 against symbol``` it probably means that you have to recompile gcc.
 The explanation is in gcc section.